brwat1/Comics-Room/README.md

 Scrap datas from an online collection manager, insert into database, allow users to create account, create collections, display it.

+## Installation

+It needs theses cmds and the database running (don't forget to configure in .env file) -> npm i
+-> npm apply

 Required DB tables

-## Installation

-It only needs a npm install and the database running (don't forget to configure in .env file)

 ```sql
   CREATE TABLE comics (